 Spa & Fitness Center.
-The spa by Comfort Zone northern end of the property, it open air covered waiting area and adjacent infinity plunge pool looking out at the beach and ocean.
+The spa by Occitane lies at the northern end of the property.
+It has an open-air covered waiting area and adjacent infinity plunge pool looking out at the beach and ocean.
 There are three cabanas below where you have the option of a treatment open to sea breezes (the slatted windows let in air while affording privacy.
-The other rooms—eight in all—wrap around the reception and waiting areas.
-There's a boutique with Comfort Zone products.
-My sports massage therapist, Angelique, began by having me take three deep breaths of an aromatic oil, before going about the task of untying knots and stretching limbs.
-Afterward, I sat in a lounge chair with a glass of water (several teas are also options) gazing at the sea.
-The lockers include a bathrobe, towel, and disposable paper thong as well as showers.
+The other rooms—nine in all—wrap around the reception and waiting areas.
+There's a boutique with Occitane products.

-The air-conditioned fitness center, not far from the central reception area, contains about 10 cardio and nine workout stations—all of them by LifeFitness—as well as free weights and dumbbells.
-Though it has windows are an area called the Ramp (see Children's programs below) and the sea beyond, I never saw a single person using it.
-Maybe if it rains.
+The air-conditioned fitness center, not far from the central reception area, contains about 10 cardio and nine workout stations as well as free weights and dumbbells.

 And ...
 Long known for its circus workshops, the club teaches kids juggling, lets smaller ones bounce on a trampoline, and older ones learn tricks on the flying trapeze.
 There are adult trapeze lessons as well.
 Otherwise, the choices of activity are extensive, including windsurfing, sailing, snorkeling, scuba (for certified divers), football (soccer), aerobics and yoga in an open-air thatched roof palapa on the beach, inline skating, softball, and archery.
 There are also numerous off-property excursions to a rain forest, river cruises and tours of the historic city of Santo Domingo

-With the 2008 enhancements to the Punta Cana, the Club extended the children's programs to handle every age from four months to late teens (joining Sandpiper Bay in Florida, and Ixtapa in offering that broad range).
-The Mini Club at its core has been expanded to become the largest in Club Med system worldwide, with separate sections for Baby (ages 4 to 23 months), Petit (ages 2-3 years), and Mini Clubs (ages 4-10 years) grouped around a fenced-in array of recreation areas, playgrounds, and a shallow water park.
-Those ages 11 to 17, meanwhile, get their own exclusive area to hangout, The Lab, alongside a skateboard and rollerblade park known as The Ramp.
+The Mini Club at its core is one of the largest in Club Med system worldwide, with separate sections for Baby (ages 4 to 23 months), Petit (ages 2-3 years), and Mini Clubs (ages 4-10 years) grouped around a fenced-in array of recreation areas, playgrounds, and a shallow water park.
+Those ages 11 to 17, meanwhile, get their own set of activities and programs and opportunities to hang out together.

 For kids Punta Cana is one giant summer camp.
 Their days are filled with a variety of diversions, most of them outdoors and focused on learning skills, whether its circus tricks, mini tennis, cooking lessons, inline skating, sailing, or any number of other sports and activities.
 Kids get shunted indoors only during inclement weatherâ€”or in the case of younger kids to take naps.
 Unlike most summer camps, however, this one goes on year-round and is multilingual, so your English-speaking child will be exposed to French, Spanish—the language of the Dominican Republic—and possibly a smattering of other languages as well.